-The kind of browser you use plays a very important role in your experience with the internet.
+The kind of browser you use plays a significant role in your experience with the internet.
 Each browser has a different set of features and a different selling point.
 So, if you are looking for the best browser for macOS, you have come to the right place.
 It’s not easy to find the best browsers.

 1. Microsoft Edge Chromium (M1 Optimized)

 As a newcomer, Microsoft Edge has the potential to become the best browser for macOS.
-For the past few years, Microsoft Edge was under the shadow of browsers such as Google Chrome and Firefox.
+For the past few years, Microsoft Edge has been under the shadow of browsers such as Google Chrome and Firefox.
 Well, that was until Microsoft started to run Edge on the Open-Source Chromium Engine.
 Since then, Edge has become a serious competitor to Google Chrome.

 2. Safari (M1 Optimized)